Moving Image Store

 Member price: $67.99

 Load any kind of 35mm film, start rotating the easy-to-use advancing hand-crank and you will be on your way to making your own movies.
-The Lomokino Super 35 Movie Maker shoots three to five frames per second at full speed and features continuous aperture settings from f/5.6 to f/11, so you can effortlessly adjust settings while filming.
+The Lomokino Super 35 Movie Maker by Lomography shoots three to five frames per second at full speed and features continuous aperture settings from f/5.6 to f/11, so you can effortlessly adjust settings while filming.